MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/device-onboarding-mdm.md

     Value: [Copy and paste the value from the content of the DeviceCompliance_valid_until_YYYY-MM-DD.offboarding file]
     ```
 > [!NOTE]
-> if Microsoft Defender for endpoint is already configured, you can "Turn on device onboarding" and Step 6 is no longer required.
+> If Microsoft Defender for Endpoint is already configured, you can **Turn on device onboarding** and Step 6 is no longer required.

 For more information on Microsoft Intune policy settings, see [Windows 10 policy settings in Microsoft Intune](/intune/deploy-use/windows-10-policy-settings-in-microsoft-intune).